MichaelLELU/D365-PCF-MultiLookupParty/README.md

 - New unsaved parent selections persist after the first save.
 - Empty placeholder and icons are tested.
 - Invalid configuration displays an actionable diagnostic.

-## License

-Add the license selected for the public repository before publishing the first GitHub release.
-MIT is a common choice for community PCF controls.